Chalta/Zeitgeist/README.md

 11. Schedule PCO Live and HDMI service in crontab
- *   Update cron tab `sudo crontab -e` with the cron entries in [this file](https://github.com/Chalta/Zeitgeist/blob/master/%23cron).
+ *   Update cron tab `crontab -e` with the cron entries in [this file](https://github.com/Chalta/Zeitgeist/blob/master/%23cron).
  *   Edit the crontab entries to match your own service times and service type IDs.
 Example entries are provided.
 There are many helpful websites for [designing](https://crontab.guru/) and [validating](http://cron.schlitt.info/) crontab schedules.
  *   Note: Only schedule the rpi-HDMI script if you wish to turn off the monitor at certain times of day.